ben-xD/foodprint/node-serverless-graphql/README.md

 NPM run scripts are shortcuts for running programs.

 - start: Run this to run without using the chrome debugger.
 This is the script that gets run in production.
 - debug: Run this to be able to open the chrome debugger, which is more readable.
 To open the debugger, open chrome at url `chrome://inspect`, then click `Open dedicated DevTools for Node`.
 Also, this will automatically reload the server when you change files.
+Having trouble running locally?
+You need to expose the localhost:4000 to the app, by using `adb reverse tcp:4000 tcp:4000`

 ### Deploy